chrisnunes57/nyt-mini-crosswords/README.md

 # Important Notes

 The board data fetched by `scraper.py` will only contain correct data if you have correctly solved the mini crosswords that you request.
 If your mini crosswords are unsolved/incorrect, the data will match what you have.
 So, the more crosswords you have solved, the better your data will be.

+I haven't tested for the exact number, but it looks like the NYT API will only return **two months** worth of data per API call.
+It might beneficial to find the exact number at somepoint so that I can optimize my API calls (i.e., not make 11 API calls to get the data).